jeduapf/jeduapf.github.io/_projects/7_ZéCo.md

 - Tables, orders, and menus
 - Staff authentication
 - Communication between clients, waiters, and the kitchen
-- Storage via an internal database (SQLite inside a Docker container)
+- Storage via an internal database (SQLite for the moment)

 ---